 CalTrans’ decision to demolish the freeway and transfer sites that formerly housed the freeway to the City of San Francisco.
 The Broadway Sansome site was the Broadway on-ramp for the Embarcadero Freeway.
 The City decided to dedicate the site to affordable housing and, in June 2007, the Mayor’s Office of Housing selected CCDC as the developer of the site.

-Broadway Sansome is scheduled to start construction in April 2013 and be completed by January 2015.
+Broadway Sansome began construction in April 2013 and is scheduled to be completed by January 2015.

 Population: Family Square Footage: 83,783 Unit Type: Studios, 1 Bedroom, 2 Bedroom, 3 Bedroom